lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Unfortunately, the free version of iToL does not allow to save the layout of a phylogeny anymore, but a paid version allows you to do so.

 When uploading a treefile into iToL, I take several steps to turn it into a final figure.
-First is rooting the tree, when working with land-plants, I typically root on algae sequences.
+First is rooting the tree.
+When working with land-plants, I typically root on algae sequences.
-Second is colouring the major clades as in +@tbl:tbl7_1kP_sample_counts: clade, and adjusting any text size and colour.
+Second is colouring the major clades as in +@tbl:tbl7_clade_colours, and adjusting any text size and colour.
 I recommend doing so by using annotation files rather than doing it manually.
 These annotation files can also be shared in a Git repository for reproducibility.
+For an example find the annotation file of the annotation file for +@fig:fig7_2OGD_phylogeny_small online at [github.com/lauralwd/2OGD_phylogeny/blob/master/analyses/v2g5_JOX-ANS-FLS-subset_iTol-branch-labels_manual.txt](https://github.com/lauralwd/2OGD_phylogeny/blob/master/analyses/v2g5_JOX-ANS-FLS-subset_iTol-branch-labels_manual.txt).
 For refined visualisation, one can download the tree as a `.svg` file and edit it further in InkScape.
 InkScape is a free and open source vector image editor which houses all tools required for making high quality publication ready figures.
 Nearly all figures in this thesis were made with the software.